josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🪞_states_project_their_own_structure_onto_rivals.md

 ---

-# 🎭 IX.
-Projection Reveals The Projecting State
+## 🎭 Projection Reveals The Projecting State

 Ironically:
 > projection often reveals more about the observer than the observed.